 Because malware tends to hide itself in one or more files, it is not uncommon for malware to suddenly go AWOL and take out some of your files.

 Some malware just moves around your files, while other forms delete your files completely.
 Malware can also corrupt your files or change the extension of the file.
 While not the end of the world and sometimes possible to recover, it is annoying.
 Just keep your files organized so you can have an easier time telling if a file has been moved or changed.

 Your computer refusing to boot is a scary and depressing situation.
 Most of the time, a computer refusing to boot is because of a hardware or firmware issue.
 But before you order that new power supply, it is important to note that malware could be the cause.
 Some malware, mainly viruses, work their way into the operating system files.

 Once viruses work their way into the operating system, the result can be a bloodbath.
 Important folders such as sys32 can be deleted and ruin your OS install.
 Before assuming it is a hardware issue, try to reinstall a clean version of Windows.

 These are only 4 of tens of ways to tell if malware has infected your system, though these are the most common symptoms.
 The truth is, most malware can be avoided by using common sense on the internet.
-Avoid sketchy websites, don’t download random programs, connect using some form of defender or firewall, and always use a good anti-spam software.
+Avoid sketchy websites, don’t download random programs, connect using some form of defender or firewall like the solutions from Tech Patrol, and always use a good anti-spam software.
 Keeping your computer safe can be insultingly simple.